dnkolegov/bigipsecurity/README.md

 Web-based components of BIG-IP systems, such as APM, use different HTML pages with default values that can be used for mass enumeration.

 #### Testing
-Try to use the following search queries with BIG-IP keyword in [Google] (https://www.google.com/):
+Try to use the following search queries with BIG-IP keyword in [Google](https://www.google.com/):
 * intitle:"BIG-IP logout page"
 * "Thank you for using BIG-IP."